Reach Out to a Loved One

 How Do I Hold An Intervention?

 Maybe the most important thing to remember about hosting an intervention is to not criticize or judge the addict.
-Express concerns and prove to your loved one that their addiction is not doing any good for them, but do not come off as too judgmental.
-If the addict feels that he or she is being attacked, then they will tune out everything being said by the family and friends and the effort of planning an intervention will be wasted.
+Express concerns and prove to your loved one that their addiction is hurting them, but do not come off as too judgmental.
+If the addict feels that he or she is being attacked, then he will tune out everything being said by family and friends and the effort of planning an intervention will be wasted.

 Do Not Give Up

 Sometimes it takes more than one rehab stint and sometimes it takes more than one intervention.
-If your first, second or even third interventions back fire do not give up.
-Your loved one is in need of a wakeup call.
+If your first, second or even third interventions fail do not give up.
+Your loved one is in need of a wake-up call.
 Help them realize that life without being under the influence is possible.
 Addicts should not be treated like criminals.
 Addiction is a mental illness that requires professional help to cope with.
-Call (661)-302-4742 to have any and all of your questions regarding interventions and rehab answered.
+Call 805-519-7397 to have any and all of your questions regarding interventions and rehab answered.